 Our diverse academic disciplines provide the broad knowledge and skills that will allow students and alumni to adapt successfully to a globalizing world.
 The college stands for the values of a liberal arts education, including critical inquiry, disciplined thinking, scientific investigation, broadened horizons, collaborative effort, and refined judgment.
 A liberal arts education prepares individuals to face an increasingly complex, diverse and changing world with open, nimble minds along with expansive, humane sympathies.
 In short, it prepares our students to be informed, engaged citizens and leaders, wherever they may reside.

-As a college, we must redouble our efforts to communicate the proven value of our disciplines and degrees; both to the university community and the world beyond our campus.
-We must convince others of what members of this college already know full well—that the work we do can make the world a better, healthier, more prosperous and more inspiring place to live.
-We must continue our longstanding tradition of creating knowledge and providing expertise that can not only help solve pressing problems but also enhance the quality of life among the people we serve as the heart of a state flagship university.
+As a college, we must redouble our efforts to communicate the proven value of our disciplines and degrees, both to the university community and the world beyond our campus.
+We must convince others of what members of this college already know full well — that the work we do can make the world a better, healthier, more prosperous and more inspiring place to live.
+We must continue our longstanding tradition of creating knowledge and providing expertise that will not only help solve pressing problems but also enhance the quality of life among the people we serve as the heart of a state flagship university.